 For each financial instrument, both carrying value and fair value are indicated.
 The two values coincide for most instruments, as their maturity is short term.
-They differ for long-term instruments, such as mortgage loans, leasing installments and bonds.
-To calculate the fair value of liabilities measured at amortized cost, the Group has discounted future cash flows to present value using a risk-free (zero coupon) curve estimated at 31 December, as reported by Bloomberg.
-The calculation takes account of the credit spread that banks would currently grant to IGD.
+They differ for long-term instruments, such as mortgage loans, leasing the estimated credit spread was 1.70% (3.90% the previinstallments and bonds.
+To calculate the fair value of li- ous year). abilities measured at amortized cost, the Group has discounted future cash flows to present value using a risk- Collateral free (zero coupon) curve estimated at 31 December, as reported by Bloomberg.
+The calculation takes account of Below is a list of financial assets pledged as collateral for the credit spread that banks would currently grant to IGD. contingent liabilities.
 The fair value of interest rate swaps for which no active market exists is determined according to market-based quantitative techniques, i.e. accredited pricing models based on parameters taken as of the individual measurement dates.
 This method therefore reflects a prioritization of the input data consistent with level 2 of the fair value hierarchy defined by IFRS 13: although quoted prices in active markets (level 1) are not available for these instruments, it is possible to base measurements on data observable either directly or indirectly in the market.

 The fair value of financial liabilities was calculated using the credit spread that banks would grant to IGD SIIQ S.p.A. as of the measurement date.
-At 31 December 2021 the estimated credit spread was 1.70% (3.90% the previous year).
+At 31 December 2021 sests